sicara/few-shot-style-transfer/README.md

 ```
 :warning: in order to save the results, you need a exp_results folder at the root of the repo: `mkdir exp_results`

-:bulb: For basic-augmentation, you have the choice in the following list: rotation,deformation,cropping,vertical_flipping,horizontal_flipping,color_jiter,solarize.
+:bulb: For basic-augmentation, you have the choice in the following list: rotation,deformation,cropping,vertical_flipping,horizontal_flipping,color_jiter,solarize,grayscale.
 You can choose none, one, or several.
 Always separated by a ',' only.

 :bulb: For few-shot-method, you have the choice between: prototypical, finetune, tim